backyardbiomech/APlabs/docs/206/lab_9.md

 <p style='text-align: center;'> <h1>BIOL 206 Human Anatomy & Physiology I </h1> </p>
 <p style='text-align: center;'> <h2> Special Senses</h2> </p>

-Each bulleted item below is a required item.
-Find each term in your book, in Visible Body, or online.
-You should be able to define and use each term.
-You should also know the main function of each brain area.

 Each item in the tables below is a required item.
 Find each term in your book, in PAL, or online.
 For each item below, you should be able to

 1. identify the structure in a model or drawing